10 Marie Kondo Organization Tips That Will Change Your Life in Minutes

 Ditch the fancy storage systems

 Before you whip out your credit card to buy that fancy spice rack, Kondo recommends detoxing your home first.
 She argues the only reason we think we need those pricey filing systems is that we have too much stuff.
 Go ahead, donate what you don’t need.
 You and your space will feel infinitely better.
-Plus: These are the things smart homeowners do once a year.

 Store everything standing upright